vertexE/multibuffer.nvim/README.md

 # multibuffer.nvim

-This plugin opens as many floating windows as possible in a new tab.
-The floats are set to the buffers corresponding to the given action
+This plugin experiments with multibuffers.
+A tab of floats are set to the buffers corresponding to a given action.

+**Currently supported actions**
-- lsp diagnostics / references
+- lsp diagnostics
-- ...
+- symbol usage

+> [!caution]
+> plugin still in a "draft" state and is designed for my needs.

 ## Usage